 - All staff members are responsible for keeping the locker rooms and gym space clean.

 - Blue and green-tier members receive access to a personalized mobile companion app that filters through fitness content to give you access to what is relevant to you.

-As mentioned, Blink Fitness brands itself as a cost-effective option for getting a quality workout.
-There were more than 80 gym locations across the United States at the time of writing, the majority of which are located in the NYC area and California.
-However, the chain is opening new locations every few weeks and is expanding throughout the Midwest as well.
+Blink Fitness brands itself as a cost-effective option for getting a quality workout.
+There were more than 100 gym locations across the United States, the majority of which are located in the NYC area and California.

 Each Blink Fitness facility is set up slightly differently, but they all have the following features in common: